-RAMBERT returns to Bath Theatre Royal on 2nd November with the current tour, showcasing Christopher Bruce’s unforgettable Ghost Dances, performed alongside the samba-fuelled party piece A Linha Curva.
-The triple bill is completed by Kim Brandstrup’s dramatic love story Transfigured Night.
+RAMBERT returns to Bath Theatre Royal on 2nd November with the current tour, showcasing Christopher Bruce’s unforgettable Ghost Dances, performed alongside Aletta Collins’s The days run away like wild horses and Ben Duke’s Goat.

 Originally created for Rambert in 1981, Ghost Dances is Bruce’s response to political oppression in South America and returns to the repertory for the first time in 13 years.
 It depicts stories of love and compassion, as death – in the form of the iconic “ghost dancers” – interrupts the daily lives of a series of ordinary people.